Reader for real documents

 • Open Classic Reader to confirm the same passage stays understandable when you need full context back.

-Standard PDF mode is not part of this sample because it needs the original PDF file and page assets.
-After import, that mode keeps the page layout, while the text modes trade layout fidelity for more pacing help.
+Browser PDF is not part of this sample because it opens the original PDF in a browser tab.
+After import, that path keeps the page layout, while Classic Reader and the fast text modes become the companion layer when you want page-aware reading controls inside Leyendo.

 Demo reader ready.